Stemonitis/Computability-Epstein-Carnielli-solutions/Primitive Recursive Functions/Holding variable(q12).md

 If <img src="http://latex.codecogs.com/gif.latex?\lambda{n}\lambda\vec{x}f(n,\vec{x})" border="0"/>, then for every n it is primitive recursive.
 Than in this case to prove that f(n+1, x) we just look at the n+1 as S(n).
 Sucessor function is primitive recursive as is the composition of functions.
-That means that for every n our function will be primitive recursive.
+That means that for every n can be viewed as a function.

 b.
 Use part (a) and Exercise 1 to show that if f is primitive recursive, so are